Six-day intensive, immersion style educational experience, followed by a two-week take-home processing exercise.

 What does the Archives Institute offer you?

-- The Archives Institute delivers information archives workers need in order to assess both their institutional programs and their future training needs.
+The Archives Institute delivers information that archives workers need in order to assess both their institutional programs and their future training needs.

-- Through discussions, team work and social breaks, participants in the Archives Institute have many opportunities to consult with colleages and make new friends.
+Through discussions, team work and social breaks, participants in the Archives Institute have many opportunities to consult with colleagues and make new friends.

 What does the Archives Institute require of you?